-Key documents such as the State of Natural Resources Report (SoNaRR), Welsh Government Natural Resources Policy and the Pembrokeshire Well-being Assessment provide an evidence base and policy direction to inform the work of the Authority for the duration of this plan and contribute towards developing a locallytailored approach to improve the resilience of the National Park.
-Area Statements in the future will also influence the work of the Authority.
+Key documents such as the State of Natural Resources Report (SoNaRR), Welsh Government Natural Resources Policy and the Pembrokeshire Well-being Assessment provide an evidence base and policy direction to inform the work of the Authority for the duration of this plan and contribute towards developing a locally-tailored approach to improve the resilience of the National Park.
+The Well-being Plan for Pembrokeshire and Area Statements in the future will also influence the work of the Authority.